eosiosg/blog/Signature/Signature.md

    return required_keys["required_keys"];
 }
 ```
-If you want to sign a transaction, make sure you have keosd deamon which hold the wallet\_api plugin and wallet\_plugin.
-First to call wallet api to get all unlock public keys, and then to call the **chain_api** to verify the authorization from blockchain database.
+If required to sign a transaction, make sure keosd deamon up which hold the wallet\_api plugin and wallet\_plugin.
+Firstly to call wallet api to get all unlock public keys, and then to call the **chain_api** to verify the authorization from blockchain database.

 ###get\_required_keys